CanastaWiki/Canasta-CLI/docs/guide/general-concepts.md

 ## Running on non-standard ports

 By default, Canasta uses ports 80 (HTTP) and 443 (HTTPS).
-To use different ports — for example, to run multiple Canasta installations on the same server — set port variables in the `.env` file and include the port in the domain name.
+To use different ports — for example, to run multiple Canasta installations on the same server — the approach depends on whether you are creating a new installation or changing an existing one.

-For a new installation, pass an env file with port settings:
+### New installation

+Pass an env file with port settings to `canasta create`.
 Create a file called `custom.env`:
 ```env
 HTTP_PORT=8080
 HTTPS_PORT=8443